 When developing software, we have to remember that our number one priority is to meet our customer’s needs – i.e., making our software usable.
-Performance is often a key factor in usable software.
+Performance is often a critical factor in usable software.
 Let’s see how we must consider performance in each phase of development to make our customers happy.
 (You go through these phases whether you’re following a waterfall or iterative development style.)

 Understand your use case and performance needs in the requirements phase